Hans Holbein the Younger: Legacy and reputation

 Nevertheless, "modern" painting in England may be said to have begun with Holbein.
 That later artists were aware of his work is evident in their own, sometimes explicitly.
 Hans Eworth, for example, painted two full-length copies in the 1560s of Holbein's Henry VIII derived from the Whitehall pattern and included a Holbein in the background of his Mary Neville, Lady Dacre.
 The influence of Holbein's "monumentality and attention to texture" has been detected in Eworths' work.
 According to art historian Erna Auerbach: "Holbein's influence on the style of English portraiture was undoubtedly immense.
 Thanks to his genius, a portrait type was created which both served the requirements of the sitter and raised portraiture in England to a European level.
 It became the prototype of the English Court portrait of the Renaissance period".

-The fashion for Old Masters in England after the 1620s created a demand for Holbein, led by the connoisseur Thomas Howard, Earl of Arundel.
+A fashion for Old Masters in England after the 1620s created demand for Holbein, led by the connoisseur Thomas Howard, Earl of Arundel.
+Lucy Russell, Countess of Bedford, offered to buy Holbein portraits from a friend and supply faithful copies as substitutes.
 The Flemish artists Anthony van Dyck and Peter Paul Rubens discovered Holbein through Arundel.
 Arundel commissioned engravings of his Holbeins from the Czech Wenceslaus Hollar, some of works now lost.
 From this time, Holbein's art was also prized in the Netherlands, where the picture dealer Michel Le Blon became a Holbein connoisseur.
 The first catalogue raisonné of Holbein's work was produced by the Frenchman Charles Patin and the Swiss Sebastian Faesch in 1656.
 They published it with Erasmus's Encomium moriæ (The Praise of Folly) and an inaccurate biography that portrayed Holbein as dissolute.

 In the 18th century, Holbein found favour in Europe with those who saw his precise art as an antidote to the Baroque.
 In England, the connoisseur and antiquarian Horace Walpole (1717–97) praised him as a master of the Gothic.
 Walpole hung his neo-Gothic house at Strawberry Hill with copies of Holbeins and kept a Holbein room.
 From around 1780, a re-evaluation of Holbein set in, and he was enshrined among the canonical masters.
 A new cult of the sacral art masterpiece arose, endorsed by the German Romantics.
 This view suffered a setback during the famous controversy known as the "Holbein-Streit" (Holbein dispute) in the 1870s.
 It emerged that the revered Meyer Madonna at Dresden was a copy, and that the little-known version at Darmstadt was the Holbein original.
 Since then, scholars have gradually removed the attribution to Holbein from many copies and derivative works.
 The current scholarly view of Holbein's art stresses his versatility, not only as a painter but as a draughtsman, printmaker, and designer.
 Art historian Erika Michael believes that "the breadth of his artistic legacy has been a significant factor in the sustained reception of his oeuvre".